C H U R C H R E F O R M S E R I E S

 “He shall acknowledge… the firstborn (male), by giving him a double portion of all that he hath: for he is the beginning of his strength; the right of the firstborn is his.”
 Deuteronomy 21:17

-For example, Jesus, who was Mary‘s firstborn male son and was looking after her upon Joseph’s death, asked his disciple John to take care of her when he was dying on the cross.
+For example, Jesus, who was Mary‘s firstborn male son and was taking care of her after Joseph’s death, asked his disciple John to look after her when He was dying on the cross.

 “When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, ‘Woman, behold, your son!’
 Then he said to the disciple, “Behold, your mother!”
 And from that hour the disciple took her to his own home.”
 John 19:26,27